shailendratataelxsi/Exo_player_with_content_stitching/README.md

 ### Dependency: Add Required Video Files

-To ensure the project runs as expected, you must add two required video files to the `res/raw` folder in your Android project:
+To ensure the project runs as expected, you must add below required stream and ads files to the `res/raw` folder in your Android project:

 1. `main_content.mp4`
 2. `ad_5s.mp4`